 4. Dress accordingly

 If you dress according to local dress codes, you’ll blend in with the locals.
 Ladies, this might mean opting for a maxi skirt or a one-piece bathing suit.
 Flashy jewelry might draw unwanted attention.
 Besides a wedding band, it’s best to leave the bling at home.

-Pro tip: Women evangelists traveling to the Middle East can check out how to dress with cultural sensitivity.
+Pro tip: Female missionaries in the Middle East can check out how to dress with cultural sensitivity.

 5. Travel during the day

 Try to do most of your inner-city traveling during the day, especially if you’re going alone.
 It’s generally safest for women missionaries to travel during daylight hours regardless of where you’re ministering.